kevinslin/seed-xkcd/vault/xkcd.i-am-not-a-ninja.md

   license: Creative Commons 2.5
 ---
 !['The sad thing is that I just wanted to talk about your poor smoke-bomb techniques.'](https://imgs.xkcd.com/comics/i_am_not_a_ninja.png)
+> "I am Not a Ninja", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Man and woman are in the same panel]] Woman: we need to talk.